Delaware Workers Compensation Lawyers

 Do you have workers’ compensation lawyers near me in Delaware?

-Our accident and injury attorneys serve clients throughout Delaware area, with offices in Seaford, Newark, and Wilmington.
+Our accident and injury attorneys serve clients throughout the Delaware area, with offices in Seaford, Newark, and Wilmington:

 Workers’ compensation attorneys fighting for the rights of injured workers in Delaware

-The Delaware workers’ compensation lawyers of Silverman, McDonald & Friedman have experience helping our clients obtain the maximum amount of benefits available to them under the law.
+The Delaware workers’ compensation lawyers of Silverman, McDonald & Friedman have more than a combined 100 years of experience helping our clients obtain the maximum amount of benefits available to them under the law.
 If you have suffered an injury or disease that makes it difficult for you to travel to our office, we will come to your home.
-You can reach us toll-free at 302-888-2900 or by filling out our contact form to make an appointment at one of our offices in Newark, Seaford or Wilmington.
+You can call us directly or use our contact form to schedule a free consultation at one of our offices in Newark, Seaford, or Wilmington.